socle-commun/umbranexus/README.md

 3. Propose or apply changes in `src/`, `docs/`, etc.
 5. Use `docs/roadmap.md` to plan future evolution.
 6. Run `npm test` if significant changes are made.

+## AI-driven Iterative Writing Workflow

+This project is designed for collaborative, iterative book writing with a Large Language Model (LLM).

+### Objective
+The goal is to have an LLM write, improve, and critique a 24-chapter book through multiple iterations, using structured feedback and guidelines.

+### Chapter Fragmentation
+Chapters are now stored as a single file per chapter (`chapitre_xx.md`).
+The previous fragmentation in `part_XX.md` files has been removed for clarity and coherence.
+All references to `part_XX.md` are obsolete.

+### Iterative Workflow
+For each chapter (or part), the following process is repeated:
+1. **Context Gathering**: The LLM receives the current text, existing critiques, explanations, and author guidelines.
+2. **Improvement**: The LLM proposes an improved version of the chapter or part, integrating all feedback.
+3. **Critique Generation**: The LLM writes new critiques and suggests further improvements.
+4. **Iteration**: The process loops, with each new version benefiting from previous and new critiques, aiming for continuous enhancement.

+### Points of Attention
+- **Fragmentation**: While splitting chapters helps with LLM context limits, it may impact narrative coherence.
+Periodic full-chapter or book-wide passes are recommended.
+- **Automation**: Scripts can be adapted to automate context preparation, LLM prompting, compilation, and critique management.

+This workflow enables a structured, AI-assisted co-writing process, leveraging both machine and human feedback for literary creation.

 ## License
 This project is distributed under the Creative Commons BY-SA 4.0 license.
 See [LICENSE](LICENSE) for details.